sourcemeta/jsonbinpack/README.markdown

 JSON BinPack is an open-source binary JSON serialization format with a **strong focus on space efficiency**.
 It supports schema-driven and schema-less modes to encode any [JSON](https://www.json.org) document given a matching [JSON Schema 2020-12](http://json-schema.org) definition.
-It was awarded the Tony Hoare prize for best examination in 2022 by the University of Oxford.
+It was awarded two Tony Hoare prizes for best dissertation by examination in 2022 by the University of Oxford.

 ***